Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [LabDomainConfig](./LabDomainConfig.ps1) which includes the following:
   * The `AD-Domain-Services` feature (which includes DNS) is installed.
   * A new *mysandbox.local* domain is configured
     * The domain admin credentials are configured using the *adminusername* and *adminpassword* key vault secrets.
+The password is set to never expire.
     * The forest functional level is set to `WinThreshhold`
     * A DNS Server is automatically configured
       * *mysandbox.local* DNS forward lookup zone configuration